mchirlin/ps-ext-FitNesseForAppian/readme.md

 The presentation [Overview of FitNese for Appian](https://docs.google.com/presentation/d/1z17TOZcrWjDmkhpUfGmymDZJ-Kh8gKzggylEzJ9CDZw/edit#slide=id.gcab12166d_0_18) contains more information about the tool as well as a demo video.

-For additional API information, view the <a href="http://appianps.github.io/ps-ext-AutomatedTestFramework/docs/">JavaDocs</a>.
+For additional API information, view the <a href="http://appianps.github.io/ps-ext-FitNesseForAppian/docs/">JavaDocs</a>.

 ## Usage and Contributions ##

-To use Selenium and !-FitNesse-! on your project, please follow the steps identified below for setting up the testing framework and creating/executing test cases.
+To use Selenium and FitNesse on your project, please follow the steps identified below for setting up the testing framework and creating/executing test cases.

 We ask that whenever possible, you contribute back to the repository and the Appian PS community by
 * adding any missing commands that you need to create for test cases